Why Laughter Is Good for The Soul

 You may have heard that laughter is good medicine, and that’s because laughter is linked to positive health.
 But have you heard that laughter is good for the soul and the body as well?

-Though our physical body response is a contraction of the diaphragm and other parts of the respiratory system, the positive changes in emotional responses that arise from laughter contribute to these physical body benefits.
+Though our physical body response is a contraction of the diaphragm and other parts of the respiratory system, the positive changes in emotional responses that arise from laughter contribute to these physical body benefits and help lead to overall both mentally and physically.

 Laughter boosts your immunity, relaxes all your body’s muscles, reduces stress, and improves blood flow to your heart and brain.